frontenddogma/css-optimization-basics/manuscript/operation.md

 This may seem intimidating, but is rather precise; and it’s only a lot of work when we just wrote and optimized an entire style sheet.
 For small updates, the process is considerably easier and feels much more grateful.
 (Unfortunately, there’s no tooling yet for UDJO.
 As it’s generally difficult to automate, it’s all the more a technique that belongs to the craft of writing CSS.)

-What we receive in the end is a style sheet that’s [in most cases](https://meiert.com/en/blog/70-percent-css-repetition/#toc-example) lighter than what we started with.
+What we receive is a style sheet that’s [in most cases](https://meiert.com/en/blog/70-percent-css-repetition/#toc-example) lighter than what we started with.
 Yet as file size is not always a factor for performance (thanks to compression), the main benefit is greater maintainability: We end up with style sheets that are more compact, easier to understand, and easier to manage.
 The benefit of this optimization step is so great that we may not even need something like variables anymore.
 When, [unlike the average website](https://meiert.com/en/blog/70-percent-css-repetition/), we _don’t_ repeat each declaration about four times, we don’t suffer from the issues of that much repetition.

 Try this process on for size, and apply it to components or CSS sections first (that is, avoid declaration repetition within functional blocks, as with page styles, navigation styles, login styles, however the blocks are divided).
-This way, it’s easier to get acquainted with the process, to get a moderate result, and also to feed back your very own ideas on DRY CSS to the community.
+This way, it’s easier to get acquainted with the process, to get a moderate result, and also to feed back your own ideas on DRY CSS to the community.

 C> ⁂